armanjindal/haskell-reg-exp-derivatives/README.md

 Since this is my first time working with Haskell on a functional programming project of this size, I focused on understandability over complexity.
 I included in this read-me explanation of what I did and plenty of unit tests that help illustrate how the program works, at each step.
 This work draws heavily and follows both notation and naming from a paper by S. Owens, J. Reppy, A. Turon called [*Regular-expressions derivatives reexamined*](https://www.ccs.neu.edu/home/turon/re-deriv.pdf) and on the implementation strategy of [Professor Michael Greenberg](https://cs.pomona.edu/~michael/)of Pamano College, who graciously live streamed on Twitch the development and process which proved invaluable for a new initiate to Haskell development and its workflows.
 I based much of the architecture and code of this project on his presentation.

+This was built using the Haskeleton frame work and can be run with `stack build`.

+`stack ghci` for interactivity

+`stack test` to run the unit test.

 Below is a breakdown of the key steps of the project:

 1. The Abstract Data Type